cyrus-and/gdb-dashboard/README.md

     dashboard -style prompt (gdb)

 Note that no quotation mechanism is present, strings are treated verbatim by GDB.
-When only the name is specified this command shows the current value.
+When only the name is specified this command shows the current value, whereas without arguments prints all the attributes.

 ### Modules subcommands